Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 For more information about application of the plugin, refer to the [relevant section](#apply-kover-gradle-plugin-in-project)

-After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during regular test runs, so number of line hits can be counted.
+After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during regular test runs, so the number of line hits can be counted.
 This may impact your testing experience.
-To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).
+To learn more about instrumentation, its configuring, and solutions for typical problems, please refer to the [corresponding section](#instrumentation).

 #### Generating reports
-- To generate JaCoCo-compatible XML report, call `koverXmlReport` Gradle task
+- To generate a JaCoCo-compatible XML report, call `koverXmlReport` Gradle task
-- To generate HTML report, call `koverHtmlReport` Gradle task
+- To generate an HTML report, call `koverHtmlReport` Gradle task
 - To validate verification rules specified in the project in [verification block](#specify-verification-rules-for-total-variant), call `koverVerify` Gradle task
-- To generate binary report in IC format, call `koverBinaryReport` Gradle task, for more info refer to the [relevant section](#binary-reports)
+- To generate [a binary report](#binary-reports) in IC format, call `koverBinaryReport` Gradle task
 - To print coverage to the log, call `koverLog` Gradle task

 Running one of these tasks automatically triggers the launch of all test tasks in the project.

-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, follow [this section](#exclusion-of-test-tasks).
+Exclusion of specific classes or annotations can be configured through [report filtering](#filtering-reports).

 #### Example
 The full example for a single module project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/jvm/single).